How Aging Impacts Sexuality

 or reprinted without permission from Healthgrades Operating Company, Inc. Use

 of this information is governed by the Healthgrades User Agreement.

 - Can I Really Talk About That?
 Discussing Sensitive Subjects.
 Talking With Your Doctor: A Guide for Older People.
 Health and Aging.
 National Institute on Aging.
 National Institutes of Health. https://www.nia.nih.gov/health/publication/talking-your-doctor/can-i-really-talk-about-discussing-sensitive-subjects

-- Can menopause change your sex life?
-Newsroom.
+- Sex and Menopause: Treatment for Symptoms.
 National Institute on Aging.
-National Institutes of Health. https://www.nia.nih.gov/newsroom/2000/09/can-menopause-change-your-sex-life
+National Institutes of Health. https://www.nia.nih.gov/health/sex-and-menopause-treatment-symptoms

 - Diokno AC et al. Sexual Function in the Elderly.
 Arch Intern Med.
 1990;150:197-200.